goncalofreixinho/Labseq_Exercise/README.md

 The Frontend plays a crucial role in user interaction with the Quarkus backend.
 It is mainly made up of the AppComponent class and the ApiService service, which together provide a graphical user interface and manage communication with the backend.

+Note: Docker was used for the frontend, since version 18.04 of my Ubuntu system didn't support the necessary versions of Angular and Npm.
+Docker thus makes it possible to run applications in isolated containers with their own versions of dependencies, regardless of the versions installed on the host operating system.

 URLS:
 Frontend: http://localhost:4200/